Sierra Madre Dam

-The Sierra Madre Dam is a dam on Little Santa Anita Creek, at the mouth of Little Santa Anita Canyon, in Los Angeles County, California.
-It is in the San Gabriel Mountains, south of the Angeles National Forest, on the northern border of Sierra Madre.
+The Sierra Madre Dam is a flood control structure located on Little Santa Anita Creek, at the mouth of Little Santa Anita Canyon in the San Gabriel Mountains of Los Angeles County, California.
+Positioned just south of the Angeles National Forest, the dam serves the community of Sierra Madre and contributes to regional flood mitigation efforts.

 History

 As a result of the flood of 1914, which caused an estimated $10,000,000 in property damage, in the San Gabriel Valley, the California Legislature implemented The Los Angeles County Flood Control Act that entailed a systematic study for flood relief.
-Results showed an average of 60,000 acre feet of water, valuing between half a million to one million dollars, being wasted from the San Gabriel Mountain watershed into the ocean that could otherwise be conserved and domestically used for nearly half a million people.
+Results showed an average of 60,000 acre feet of water, valuing between $500,00 to $1,000,000, being wasted from the San Gabriel Mountain watershed into the ocean that could otherwise be conserved and domestically used for nearly half a million people.

-In 1924, a bond issue was approved by voters in the amount of $35,300,00 to build systems that would store and conserve water including eight dams - Thompson Creek, Big Dalton, San Gabriel, Big Santa Anita, Eaton Canyon, Big Tujunga, Pacoima, Puddingstone, and Sierra Madre.
+To address this issue, voters in 1924 approved a $35.3 million bond measure to fund the construction of a series of water conservation and flood control structures.
+This ambitious plan included the development of eight major dams: Thompson Creek, Big Dalton, San Gabriel, Big Santa Anita, Eaton Canyon, Big Tujunga, Pacoima, Puddingstone, and Sierra Madre.
+These dams were designed to not only control flooding but also to capture and store water for municipal use, marking a significant advancement in the region’s infrastructure for sustainable water management.